dchege711/study_buddy/readme.md

 :soon: Implement a method that cleans all the cards in the trash that are more than 30 days old.

-:soon: Make editing of cards more user-friendly

-* About supporting tabs in the card description, I chose to insert `&nbsp;&nbsp;&nbsp;&nbsp;` if the user pressed the tab key.
-The downside to this is that deleting a 'tab' requires 4 backspaces.
-I tried inserting a tab character instead but for it to render, I needed to add `white-space: pre-wrap;` as a style attribute.
-This however inserts to much whitespace when between separate lines of texts.
-Since flash cards are more frequently read than written, I prioritized having the flash cards as compact as possible in order to avoid the need to scroll down when reading them.

-Previously, users had to escape the LaTEX delimiter themselves and also escape underscores within inline LaTEX.
-This meant lines like `\(p_i = 2\)` had to be written as `\\(p\_i = 2\\)`.
-With some regular expressions, I was able to support the former approach.
-I traded computational efficiency *(more code to automatically escape backslashes and replace automatically inserted `<em>, </em>` tags)* for convenience *(users entering normal LaTEX)*.
-I choose to make this correction on the client side since I can't afford that much storage capacity on the server side.

 :soon: Support filtering on the first set of filters.

 :soon: Include an about page with tutorial on how to use Study Buddy.